wisniewskikr/rep_cq5/Cq5-helloWorld-example-validation/Readme.txt

 =====

-User can use this project after deployment using following links:
+User can work with this project after deployment using following links:

 - Author Server:
 http://localhost:4502/cf#/content/webapp.html